Technical Debt to Scale: Avoiding Bankruptcy

 Learn proven strategies to build scalable architecture from day one.

 Observability is another architectural factor that is critical and is usually not put into consideration at initial stages of development.
 Any system that lacks thorough logging, monitoring and debugging facilities becomes stiffer to maintain as it becomes more complex.
 It is much cheaper to embed observability throughout the architecture initially than subsequently, but the experiences are invaluable to optimization and trouble shooting.
+Observability is also a cornerstone of building resilient systems that withstand failure at scale.
 The same applies to security architecture which is also an early investment.
 Adopting the authentication, authorization, and data protection base components will allow developing features quickly without incurring security debt.
 On the other hand, the approach of security as an afterthought tends to be costly to redesign in cases where compliance needs or threat models are modified.

 Technical Decision Making